zimeg/slack-sandbox/py.bolt.snaek/README.md

 $ ollama serve
 ```

-The prepared model is `mistral` and other available models can be found from
+The prepared model is `llama3.2` and other available models can be found from
 [the Ollama library][models].

 Update the `OLLAMA_MODEL` environment variable with any model name you'd like!